-that it recognises that in transit goods seizures are not a requirement under the rules.
-Also, wherever there are technicalities involved about patentability crite any goods has to be of very short duration because technicalities involved about patentability criteria etc any seizure of any goods has to be of very short duration because the goods can be damaged or may perish.
+The flexibility of TRIPS, Nair says, is that it recognises that in transit goods seizures are not a requirement under the rules.
+Also, wherever there are technicalities involved about patentability criteria etc any seizure of any goods has to be of very short duration because the goods can be damaged or may perish.
 If a patent litigation goes on for four to five years the goods cannot wait that long and the storage and handling costs at the port will become more than the value of the goods.